KonnexionsGmbH/db_seeder/README.md

 ### <a name="database_schema"></a> 2.1 Database Schema

-The underlying database schema is defined in a JSON-based parameter file and the associated program code is generated and compiled with the 'run_db_seeder_generate_schema' script.
+The underlying database schema is defined in a JSON-based parameter file and the associated program code is generated and compiled with the script `run_db_seeder_generate_schema`.
-To validate the database schema in the JSON parameter file, the JSON schema file 'db_seeder_schema.schema.json' in the 'rc/main/resources' directory is used.
+To validate the database schema in the JSON parameter file, the JSON schema file `db_seeder_schema.schema.json` in the directory `src/main/resources` is used.

 #### 2.1.1 Structure of the database schema definition file

-The definition of a database schema consists of the object 'global' with global parameters and the array 'tables', which contains the definition of the database tables.
+The definition of a database schema consists of the object `global` with the global parameters and the array `tables`, which contains the definition of the database tables.

 ##### 2.1.1.1 `globals` - global parameters

-- `defaultNumberOfRows` - default value for the number of table rows to be generated, if no value was specified in the table definition
+- `defaultNumberOfRows` - default value for the number of table rows to be generated, if no value is specified in the table definition
+- `encodingISO_8859_1` - a string with Western Latin characters is inserted into generated character columns
+- `encodingUTF_8` - a string with simplified Chines characters is inserted into generated character columns specified in the table definition
+- `nullFactor` - determines the proportion of NULL values in optional columns and must be between 2 and 99 (inclusive): 2 means 50%, 4 means 25%, 10 means 10%, etc., default value is 4

 ##### 2.1.1.2 `tables` - database table definitions